babolivier/go-doh-client/README.md

 * SRV
 * SOA

-More will come in the future (such as SOA and AXFR).
+More will come in the future (such as PTR and AXFR).

 It also currently doesn't other query types than standard query, nor support for truncated messages.
 Full compliance, at least with [RFC